 Riccardo is a qualified lawyer, admitted to practice in England and Wales, Italy and Australia.
-He was nominated to be a member of the Board of Directors on the 15th day of April, 2018.

 His experience derives mainly from advising corporates, sovereigns and multinational organizations in matters relating to finance, energy and foreign investment.
 He also matured significant experience negotiating concessions and tariffs for off-grid investments in the region.

 Riccardo is the founder of Equatorial Power, an access to energy company active in East Africa.
 He was previously a partner and Director for Absolute Energy Africa Ltd, a renewable energy and mini grid developer.
 Before that, Riccardo was an associate in the Banking and Finance department of Pavia e Ansaldo (an Italian international law firm), advising on structured and project finance, investment funds and foreign investment protection.